2014 | The 1851 Trust

 February 12, 2015 – The Duchess Of Cambridge Visits Portsmouth – The Duchess of Cambridge visited Ben Ainslie Racing (BAR) headquarters in Portsmouth Old Town, England.
 During the visit, she met with BAR’s Design Team, who explained the innovative technology behind the America’s Cup racing.
 The visit also included a stop at the construction site of the new headquarters and BAR Visitor Centre, where the Duchess participated in an art project coordinated by Southsea arts company Strong Island.
 The final stop was at the Spinnaker Tower in Gunwharf Quays, where the Duchess was briefed on the construction of the headquarters, the BAR Visitor Centre, and shown the racecourse for the America’s Cup World Series event in July.
 The Duchess also met with local students and apprentices from City College, Southampton, who are building two ‘Docking Ribs’ in a combined project with BAR.

-May 20, 2016 – The Duchess Of Cambridge Visits Land Rover BAR And The 1851 Trust – The Tech Deck Education Centre was officially opened by Catherine, Duchess of Cambridge, during her visit to Portsmouth, England.
-The 1851 Trust has partnered with two of the UK’s leading sailing charities, the Andrew Simpson Sailing Foundation and UKSA, to provide 3,000 young people in the Portsmouth and Solent area with the chance to experience sailing and its benefits.
-The sailing program uniquely engages young people in the STEM curriculum in a unique and relevant environment through STEMcrew activities.
-The Portsmouth Sailing Project, co-funded by Travis Perkins, will enable 1,000 young people aged 9-13 from youth groups and organizations in the Portsmouth area to experience sailing.
-The Go Sail project, funded by Sport England, will give 2,000 14-16-year-olds from Solent schools their first taste of sailing.
-The Trust is also developing a digital educational resource for students and teachers called “STEMcrew” that brings STEM subjects to life through a series of curriculum-linked challenges and activities, using Land Rover BAR and America’s Cup Challenge as a mechanism for engagement.
+May 20, 2016 – The Duchess Of Cambridge Visits Land Rover BAR And The 1851 Trust – The Tech Deck Education Centre was opened by Catherine, Duchess of Cambridge, during her visit to Portsmouth, England.
+The 1851 Trust has collaborated with two prominent sailing charities in the U.K., the Andrew Simpson Sailing Foundation and UKSA, to offer 3,000 young individuals in the Portsmouth and Solent region the opportunity to engage in sailing and its associated advantages.
+The sailing program effectively involves young people in the STEM curriculum within a unique and relevant environment through STEMcrew activities.
+The Portsmouth Sailing Project, co-funded by Travis Perkins, will facilitate 1,000 young people aged 9-13 from youth groups and organizations in the Portsmouth area to partake in sailing.
+Furthermore, the Go Sail project, supported by Sport England, will introduce sailing to 2,000 14-16-year-olds from Solent schools.
+Additionally, the Trust is developing a digital educational tool for students and teachers named “STEMcrew,” which brings STEM subjects to life through a series of curriculum-linked challenges and activities, employing Land Rover BAR and America’s Cup Challenge as an engaging mechanism.

-July 24, 2016 – Duke And Duchess Of Cambridge At America’s Cup World Series – The Duchess of Cambridge, Patron of the 1851 Trust, and The Duke of Cambridge met with young people benefiting from the 1851 Trust initiatives.
-Two hundred young people from the local area had the opportunity to learn more about the America’s Cup environment and the technology behind sailing.
-The young people participated in educational activities focused on teamwork, sustainability, and ocean health.
-They also participated in a Single Plastic Use hunt and ‘gutter boat’ racing and used interactive equipment to understand better the technologies behind sailing.
+July 24, 2016 – Duke And Duchess Of Cambridge At America’s Cup World Series – As the Patron of the 1851 Trust, The Duchess of Cambridge, joined by The Duke of Cambridge, engaged with the young beneficiaries of the 1851 Trust initiatives.
+These approximately two hundred local youths played a crucial role in the event, gaining insight into the America’s Cup environment and the technological aspects of sailing.
+The educational activities, focusing on teamwork, sustainability, and ocean health, were designed to empower them.
+The ‘gutter boat’ racing and interactive equipment usage further highlighted their integral role in understanding sailing technologies.

-After the event, Their Royal Highnesses visited the Land Rover BAR team base to see their state-of-the-art testing boats.
-They met with members of staff who are driving the advanced design and technology forward to help the team achieve their goal of bringing the Cup home.
-Later, they watched the USA, France, New Zealand, Japan, Sweden, and the British Challenger teams compete in three races on the Solent.
-Thousands of fans watched the races from the Race Village on the Southsea seafront.
-Their Royal Highnesses presented the event winners with their trophies.
+Subsequently, Their Royal Highnesses visited the Land Rover BAR team base to witness their cutting-edge testing boats.
+They interfaced with the team members, propelling advanced designs and technologies to support the team’s pursuit of securing the Cup.
+Later, they spectated as the USA, France, New Zealand, Japan, Sweden, and the British Challenger teams competed in three races on the Solent.
+Many spectators observed the races from the Race Village on the Southsea seafront.
+Their Royal Highnesses awarded the event winners with their respective trophies.

 July 31, 2022 – Visiting The 1851 Trust And Great Britain SailGP Team – The Duchess of Cambridge visited Plymouth to meet with young people participating in the Trust’s activities to promote sustainability and get a taste of the incredible speed and skill involved in the SailGP – the global racing championship in Plymouth that weekend.
 During her visit to Plymouth, she spent time with young people passionate about making a difference and learning about seagrass, an essential tool to counter climate change.
 Furthermore, the children helped make seagrass mats that can be planted off Plymouth Sound to improve marine health and contribute to blue carbon capture.
 Her Royal Highness also joined the British SailGP team aboard their F50 foiling catamaran and participated in a friendly race against their New Zealand rivals, with Sir Ben Ainslie at the helm.